Course length: 3 years (BA) or 4 years (MMath integrated Master's)

 At Hertford we have a long and proud history of teaching Mathematics, stretching back over 300 years – the first course on Newtonian Physics at any English university was given here in around 1700 by mathematician John Keill and the college library has a unique collection of mathematical books from this period.
 Our commitment to teaching, research and innovation in Mathematics continues today.

 As a student at Hertford, you will join our vibrant academic community of students and tutors.
-Our Tutor in Applied Mathematics, Professor Fernando Alday, conducts research at the leading edge of mathematical physics, using String Theory to try to understand the fundamental structure of the universe.
-Professor Alan Lauder, Tutor in Pure Mathematics, works in Number Theory, constructing integer solutions to special types of equations.
+Our Tutor in Applied Mathematics, Professor Alan Lauder, works in Number Theory, constructing integer solutions to special types of equations.
+Professor Dawid Kielak, Tutor in Pure Mathematics, conducts research in Group Theory and looks at symmetries of various structures.
 Alongside our tutors and lecturers, Hertford’s student mathematical society hosts regular social events, bringing our inspiring academic community together.

 Teaching and learning